martijnmeeldijk/TI-oplossingen/Semester 4/BA minor/Guide martijn+tests/07_Association_Rule.md

 10. False
 11. Neither of the above
 12. Cola -> Milk, Diapers
-13. "Adult, Male -> Did Not Survive" // fout en "Did Not Survive -> Adult, Male" is ook fout.
-Robbe heeft gegokt op de voorlaatste optie (optie 3) en deze was juist.
+13. Adult, Did Not Survive -> Male